oysthaga/Project-2/README.md

 python3 Code2.py

 Code2.py reads the file iterations.txt, which I have created manually by reading the iterations from the terminal.
-Code3.py assmues a 9X9 matrix, so Code1.cpp must be run first with the input 9.
+Code3.py assumes a 9X9 matrix, so Code1.cpp must be run first with the input 9.
 Similarly, Code3b.py must be run after Code1.cpp has been run with input 99.